 Choline for Brain Health – How does it Help?

-In addition to the general uses of Choline mentioned above, Choline is used to synthesize Acetylcholine once it crosses the blood-brain barrier.
+Choline is used to synthesize the neurotransmitter acetylcholine once it crosses the blood-brain barrier.

 That last bit is the part I want to focus on in this article.